Issue No. 37 · Autumn Quarter

 What the hardness map showed

-Rockwell traverse across the HAZ came back ugly.
-We expected a smooth climb from base metal into weld and back down.
-What we got was a spike — 32 HRC in a narrow band about 1.5mm off the fusion line — that had no business being there on a mild structural steel.
-Somebody had rewelded this gusset in the field, hot, and walked away without preheat.
-The martensite that formed in that band had been cracking quietly for nine years before the load finally found it.
+Vickers traverse across the HAZ came back ugly.
+We expected a smooth climb from base metal into weld and back down — call it HV 160 up to HV 220, normal mild-structural behavior.
+What we got was a spike.
+HV 340 in a narrow band about 1.5mm off the fusion line, roughly 32 HRC equivalent.
+That number has no business appearing on a plain-carbon structural plate.

 What to do about it on Monday